salimromadhon/native-blog/contents/blog/second-log.log.md

-Lorem Ipsum Does Not Present
+Lorem Ipsum is Not Present
 ----
 1
 ----